shoval-ba/Checkers-game/README.md

 # Checkers-game

-Beacuse my course was "Sort course", after a month of the course, they give us to do a checkers-game as a project to decide who contine the course and who not.
+Since my course was a "Sort course", after a month in the course, we needed to build a checkers-game as a project to decide who continue the course and who isn’t.

-In the Pre-course we started 80 students and after the sorts we were 40 students.
+We started with 80 students in the Pre-course and after the sorts there were only we 40 students remain.

-They give us 3 days to done this project, and I did it.
-In the beggining, I build the board with the players, after that I wrote classes to the player, for any player there is color, possible moves(like if he can eat other player) and turn.
-After press on some player it's shows you the possible moves of the player, if he can eat, or if it is turn or not.
+They gave us 3 days to complete this project.
+At the beginning, I build the board with the players, after that I wrote classes to the player, for every player there is a color, possible moves (like if he can eat other player) and turn.
+After the user press on a player it's shows him the possible moves of the player, if it can eat, or if it can turn or not.

-During this project I learn a lot, beacuse I have limit time to do this project so I needed to prefer what to do first and also I did this project all alone, only after a month of learning.
+During this project I have learned a lot, since I had limited time to do it, I needed to prioritize what to do first and additionally I did this project alone, only after a month of learning.

 This is the [link](https://drive.google.com/drive/folders/18JCrA_HCgDje81NQzRZvLY56nPYidlhl?usp=sharing) to my video explanation of the checkers project.
 Have fun :smiley: